artikandri/course-scheduling-2021/README.md

    Accessible online on https://github.com/illinois/courses-dataset (Last accessed on Jan 6th, 2022)

 Refer to InstallationGuide.txt on how to run the project.
+Refer to ExperimentGuide.txt on how to fiddle with the project parameters.

 Accessible online on https://github.com/artikandri/course-scheduling-2021 (Last accessed on Jan 6th, 2022)